miekg/gitopper/README.md

 The Git repository that you are using to provision the services must have at least one (sub)directory for each service.

+Gitopper will install packages if told to do so.
+It will not upgrade or downgrade them, assuming there is a better way of doing those.

 ## Features Implemented

 From the doc: